mhuzaifadev/deep-learning-masterclass/README.md

   </tr>
     <br>
 <td> <b>Single Shot Detector</b><br>
 SSD is a single-shot detector.
 It has no delegated region proposal network and predicts the boundary boxes and the classes directly from feature maps in one single pass.
-To improve accuracy, SSD introduces: small convolutional filters to predict object classes and offsets to default boundary boxes.  </td>
+To improve accuracy, SSD introduces small convolutional filters to predict object classes and offsets to default boundary boxes.  </td>
   <td>
     <img src = "https://cdn-5f733ed3c1ac190fbc56ef88.closte.com/wp-content/uploads/2017/12/Sliding-window.gif" height = 90>
   </td>